Top 10 Things To Do in Kihei

 Visit Maui to relax at the beach, enjoy some good vibes, and check out beautiful scenery.
 Return home with the ultimate souvenir, your very own Maui Island art!

 For more information about art events, please visit Island Art Party.

 Maui Raceway Park

-Each weekend during race season (February-November) over 100 racers go head-to-head with up to 2000 spectators cheering them on.
+Each weekend during race season, (February-November) over 100 racers goes head-to-head with up to 2000 spectators cheering them on.
 At Maui Raceway Park, guests can find a surplus of car events ranging from Drag Racing to Mud Bogging on a 220-acre facility.
 All events are sanctioned by the National Hot Rod Association’s (NHRA), and strict safety guidelines are always followed.

 Guests are invited to check out Bracket Racing during the Friday Night Summit Racing Series program, Jr. Drag Racing qualifying rounds on Saturday afternoons, and Index Racing, Street Class, Import Class, Motorcycles and Jr. Dragster Final events on Saturday nights.
 Food, beverages, and souvenirs are available for purchase at each event, and admission is typically $10 for adults, and $8 for students and seniors.

 For more information about Maui Raceway Park events, please visit Maui Raceway Park.